 5. Use your clinical knowledge, education, and the results of the assessment to determine how much assistance, if any, a child will need to reach the goal.

-- With every one of the above elements to include is creating your goal you also want to make sure it aligns with what you saw in the assessment or that you know is backed by evidence and/or your clinical opinion, when that applies.
+- With every one of the above elements in creating your goal, you also want to make sure it aligns with what you saw in the assessment or that you know is backed by evidence and/or your clinical opinion, when that applies.
 That also includes if they’ll need physical assistance or verbal cues.

 Examples of Feeding Goals for Picky Eaters in OT or Speech Therapy